t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

 * Support for scaling, and enabling fault-tolerance or self-healing {{Jeong}}.
-Besides using hierarchical organization to cope with scaling, another available and possibly complementary mechanism is multicast ({{RFC7390}} {{I-D.ietf-core-groupcomm-bis}})
+Besides using hierarchical organization to cope with scaling, another available and possibly complementary mechanism is multicast ({{RFC7390}} {{I-D.ietf-core-groupcomm-bis}}).
+Other approaches include relying on blockchains {{Ali}}.
-* Integration of edge computing with virtualized Radio Access Networks (Fog RAN) {{I-D.bernardos-sfc-fog-ran}} and with 5G access networks
+* Integration of edge computing with virtualized Radio Access Networks (Fog RAN) {{I-D.bernardos-sfc-fog-ran}} and with 5G access networks.
-* Sharing resources in multi-vendor/operator scenarios, to optimize criteria such as profit {{Anglano}}, resource usage, latency, or energy consumption
+* Sharing resources in multi-vendor/operator scenarios, to optimize criteria such as profit {{Anglano}}, resource usage, latency, or energy consumption.
 * Capacity planning, placement of infrastructure nodes to minimize delay {{Fan}}, cost, energy, etc.
-* Incentives for participation, e.g. in peer-to-peer federation schemes
+* Incentives for participation, e.g., in peer-to-peer federation schemes.
+* Design of federated AI over IoT edge computing systems {{Brecko}}, e.g., for anomaly detection.

 ### Multi-Tenancy and Isolation